vtphan/kmers/README.md

 ```go
 func Slide2(sequence []byte, K int, start int, end int, result chan int)
 ```
-Store in channel "result" all kmers (represented by numbers) of "sequence" and its reverse complement by sliding a window of length K from "start" to "end"-1.
+Store in channel "result" all kmers of "sequence" and its reverse complement by sliding a window of length K from "start" to "end"-1.

 #### type Counter